champeil/play_software/gistic2/apply gistic2 on mm10.md

   - Error in ipqpcommon>ipConvexQP (line 98)
 - reasons: without corresponding lib file in [gistic2_dir]/MATLAB_RUN_TIME/bin/glnxa64
 - solve: copy corresponding lib files from the installation dir of matlab (bin/glnxa64) to [gistic2_dir]/MATLAB_RUN_TIME/bin/glnxa64

+## about "arm 1: 1q 19236 markers" output
+- cause gistic2 is designed for human, D.armn variant only got {1,2} for {p,q} respectively
+  - if not modify,then will output "arm 1: 1p 0 markers" and it is wired obviously
+  - when apply to other species which has {p,q,r} band, it also only output {p,q} but not {r}
+  - so we need to move back to gistic_broad_analysis.m code and move back to add_cyto.m and arm_medians.m and modify the codes
+  - the details are in the "modify the source code file" parts

+# fulture (a big pie in the sky)
+- modify all code and create a GISTIC2 which can apply to all species

+# ps
+- the Chinese version of this tutorial is in my obsidian md file, tell me if you want
+- the related files are uploaded to the play_software/gistic2/

 # reference
 - [how to build refgene.mat file · Issue #5 · sbamin/canine_gistic2 (github.com)](https://github.com/sbamin/canine_gistic2/issues/5)